 Who does your covers?

 The fabulously talented Teresa Conner at Wolf Sparrow has done 98% of my covers, so it's easier to say which ones were not hers.
-I did The Coventry Carol myself since it was such a last-minute project.
+I did original or "vintage" version of The Coventry Carol myself since it was such a last-minute project. but Teresa did the updated version with the dark cabin.
 And the incredible Anna from @the.ravens.touch on Instagram did the hardcover for Malum Discordiae (the original artwork is by a watercolor artist MikiBeth).

 Who is your PR rep?